 The principal trade and activities of the Group are carried out in ENWL and a comprehensive review of the strategy and operating model, the regulatory environment, the resources and principal risks and uncertainties facing that company, and ultimately the Group, are outlined in the Strategic Report of the ENWL Annual Report and Consolidated Financial Statements, which are available on ENWL's website, www.enwl.co.uk.

-An assessment of the change in risk has been carried out and the principal risks are deemed comparable year on year, with the exception of the COVID-19 risk, which has continued to be closely monitored, as noted below.
+An assessment of the change in risk has been carried out and the principal risks are deemed comparable year on year.

 Operational background